FujoWebDev/AO3.js/README.md

 Further explanation of AO3.js works and suggestions for how to add to it can be found [in this comment](https://github.com/essential-randomness/AO3.js/issues/2#issuecomment-1032213524).
 Also consider taking a look at [TypeScript types](./src/types/entities.ts).

+## A note about CORS

+This library is meant to be used as part of a NodeJS application and run on a server.
+If you try to run it as part of a browser application, you'll run into an error about [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+In short—for your protection—browsers block data requests from a website to another, unless the destination website specifically allows such requests to be made.
+AO3 doesn't.

+If you want to run a browser application written with this library, users will need a browser extension to allow CORS requests, [like this one for Chrome](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en).

 ## Difference between this and the Python library

 JavaScript vs Python aside, this is a newer library that is being actively developed, and is not feature complete.
 If you'd like for us to prioritize a feature, [please open an issue](https://github.com/essential-randomness/ao3.js/issues/new).